MCxQC/Hello-World/README.md

 * **ActionAtStartup**

-  - true = The device's actions are launched when the script starts (Default).
+  - true = The device's actions are launch when the script starts (Default).

   - false = The device's actions are not launched when the script starts.